wcward3302/CEN4930-Live-Demo/README.md

 # CEN4930-Live-Demo
-Repo for Flask server which will run front end and AI model training for soil organic carbon level mapping and prediction.
+Repo for Flask server which will run frontend and AI model training for soil organic carbon level mapping and prediction.

 ![Screen Recording 2024-12-01 111450](https://github.com/user-attachments/assets/014c1233-fb8d-4b61-b7c1-2be42dcd11ef)

 # Members
 - William Ward
+- Alyssa Chiego
 - Joshua Wurtenberg
 - Caleb Newman
 - Julio Lapon
 - Jonathan Howard
 - Arnulfo Villicana
-- Alyssa Chiego

 # Machine Learning Web Application

-This repository contains a web application for training and predicting using machine learning models, specifically Ridge Regression and Random Forest.
+This repository contains a web application for training and predicting using machine learning models.
 The application is built using Flask and includes functionalities for data visualization and model training.

 ## Project Structure

 - **app.py**: Main Flask application file that handles routing and server logic.
 - **dynamic_dataset.csv**: The dataset used for generating the heat map.
-- **random_forest_model.py**: Script for training and predicting using a Random Forest model.
-- **ridge_model.py**: Script for training and predicting using a Ridge Regression model.
 - **templates/**: Directory containing HTML templates for the web application.
 - **original_dataset.csv**: Original dataset before any modifications, used to train the models